 Counting the parts to the pool is an important starting place when working with used pools.
 With round pools this is quite easy even if you know nothing about above ground pools.
 There need to be the same number of uprights, top rails, bottom rails, top plates and foot plates.
 There should also be the same number of connector caps.
 As an example a 15' round pool will normally have 10 of each.
 If you have 10 uprights, 10 bottom rails but only 9 top plates then something is wrong.
 The only exception to this is in the case of the metal retaining rods that are placed over the coping.
 Sometimes they are identical to the bottom rails and would have the same count.
 Other times they are interlocking and would not match the count of the other items.

 The foot plates go at the base of the uprights and are used for connecting the bottom rails.
 The footplates are the one piece that seems to get the most abuse when a pool is taken apart.
 Getting the bottom rails out of them without bending them a little is hard.
 Pliers or channel locks will easily bend them back into shape.
 Once the bottom rail has been inserted into the foot plate sometimes I give them a little squeeze with the channel locks to keep the rail snug.
+One thing you never want to try to do, and I have seen it tried many times, is installing the pool with the uprights connected to the footplates.
+It does not work.

 The bottom rails go around the bottom of the pool connecting at each foot plate and are used to hold the sidewall in place.
 Bottom rails tend to rust out before most of the other parts and are the most sought after above ground pool part.
 When connecting the bottom rail make sure to use a tape measure at every foot plate and keep the radius the same all the way around.
 This can be the most frustrating and difficult part for beginners.
 An 18' pool would use a 9' radius.
-If you set everyone at 9', but the last connection is either not enough rail or to much rail, the entire set of rails needs to be shifted to make up the difference.
+If you set everyone at 9', but the last connection is either not enough rail or too much rail, the entire set of rails needs to be shifted to make up the difference.
 An 18' pool could have a radius of anywhere from 8' 10" to 9' 2".
 If it needs to be larger or smaller than those guidelines you may have other issues.
 When replacing bottom rails keep in mind that every size will have a slightly different arc.
 They will change in many other ways from manufacturer to manufacturer.

 When installing an above ground swimming pool it is my opinion that the vinyl liner should come out of a new box.
 Used liners are more bother than they are usually worth.
 I go into this more in my pool faq's and my used pools page.
-Here I will just say you are better off with a new Pool Liner and besides you can always get one of those neat ones with the fish all over it.
+Here I will just say you are better off with a new Pool Liner (#ad) and besides you can always get one of those neat ones with the fish all over it.

 If you have pool installation questions be sure to visit the pool pro.